gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

 #### Create Routing Rules
 Set up routing rules to manage the overall flow of orders.

-- **Add Order Filter**: Apply the `Brokering Queue` filter to prioritize orders correctly.
+- **Order Filter**: Apply the `Brokering Queue` filter to prioritize orders correctly.
-- **Add Inventory Filters**: Since this scenario does not require specific inventory filters, no filter needs to be added here.
-- **Sort Orders**: Sort by `Order Date` to process the oldest orders first.
+- **Order Sort**: Sort by `Order Date` to process the oldest orders first.

 #### Create Inventory Rules
 Define three inventory rules that control how grouped and non-grouped items are allocated, with specific actions for each rule.

 - **First Inventory Rule**:
-  - **Add Inventory Filters**: Since no specific inventory filters are needed for this scenario, no filters are applied.
+  - **Inventory Filters**: Since no specific inventory filters are needed for this scenario, no filters are applied.
-  - **Sort Inventory**: Sort inventory based on `Proximity` to prioritize fulfillment from the closest locations.
+  - **Inventory Sort**: Sort inventory based on `Proximity` to prioritize fulfillment from the closest locations.
   - **Action**: Disable both `Partial Fulfillment` and `Split Grouped Items` to ensure that the entire order, including grouped items, is fulfilled from a single location.
 If no location can fulfill the order, send it to the next rule.

 - **Second Inventory Rule**:
-  - **Add Inventory Filters**: No filters are applied here as well.
+  - **Inventory Filters**: No filters are applied here as well.
-  - **Sort Inventory**: Continue sorting by `Proximity` to ensure the closest locations are prioritized.
+  - **Inventory Sort**: Continue sorting by `Proximity` to ensure the closest locations are prioritized.
   - **Action**: Enable `Partial Fulfillment` to allow non-grouped items to be split across multiple locations but keep `Split Grouped Items` disabled to ensure grouped items stay together.
 If unavailable, send the order to the next rule.

 - **Third Inventory Rule**:
-  - **Add Inventory Filters**: Again, no filters need to be applied here.
+  - **Inventory Filters**: Again, no filters need to be applied here.
-  - **Sort Inventory**: Sort by `Proximity` again to prioritize fulfillment from nearby locations.
+  - **Inventory Sort**: Sort by `Proximity` again to prioritize fulfillment from nearby locations.
   - **Action**: Enable both `Partial Fulfillment` and `Split Grouped Items` to allow the entire order, including grouped items, to be split across multiple locations.
 If no fulfillment is possible, send the order to the unfillable queue.

 #### 4. Activation and Scheduling